denizevliyaogluu/IoT-manager-platform-laravel/README.md

-Introduction
+## Introduction

-This project is a system where users can log in with different roles, manage devices, and manipulate their personal profiles.
+This project is a system designed to facilitate user authentication, role-based access control, device management, personal profile editing, and data manipulation.

-Features
+## Features

-Authentication
+**Authentication**
-User Authentication: Users can log in and log out of the system.
+- User Authentication: Users can log in and log out of the system.
-Role-based Authentication: Different roles such as Admin and Super Admin are available for users.
+- Role-based Authentication: Administrators and Super Administrators have distinct access levels.

-User Management
+**User Management**
-Super Admin User Management:
+- Super Admin User Management:
-Super Admins can add new users and assign roles.
+  - Super Admins can add new users and assign roles.

-Device Management
+**Device Management**
-CRUD Operations on Devices:
+- CRUD Operations on Devices:
-Users can perform Create, Read, Update, and Delete operations on devices.
+  - Users can perform Create, Read, Update, and Delete operations on devices.
-Device Listing and Viewing:
+- Device Listing and Viewing:
-Devices can be listed and viewed individually.
+  - Devices can be listed and viewed individually.

-Personal Profile Management
+**Personal Profile Management**
-Profile Editing:
+- Profile Editing:
-Users can edit their personal profiles.
+  - Users can edit their personal profiles.

-Data Management
+**Data Management**
-Seeder for Generating Fake Data:
+- Seeder for Generating Fake Data:
-Seeders are provided to generate fake data for devices.
+  - Seeders are provided to generate fake data for devices.
-Data Listing and Export:
+- Data Listing and Export:
-Device data can be listed and exported in Excel or Word formats.
+  - Device data can be listed and exported in Excel or Word formats.
-Data Visualization:
+- Data Visualization:
-Graphs and charts are available to visualize device data.
+  - Graphs and charts are available to visualize device data.